A Crucial Year for India's Economic Growth

 Document Introduction

-This report provides a systematic assessment of India's macroeconomic performance in FY2025 (particularly the first half of FY2025-26), based on official materials released by the Press Information Bureau of India on December 29, 2025.
-The report notes that India is experiencing a rare "Goldilocks moment," characterized by high growth coexisting with low inflation, which lays a crucial foundation for achieving its long-term goal of becoming a high-income country by 2047.
-Against the backdrop of persistent global economic uncertainty, India, driven by robust endogenous momentum and effective policy adjustments, demonstrates significant resilience and growth vitality.
+This report provides a systematic assessment of India's macroeconomic performance in the fiscal year 2025, particularly the first half of FY 2025-26, based on official materials released by the Press Information Bureau of India on December 29, 2025.
+The report indicates that India is experiencing a rare Goldilocks moment, characterized by high growth coexisting with low inflation, which lays a crucial foundation for achieving its long-term goal of becoming a high-income country by 2047.
+Against the backdrop of persistent global economic uncertainty, India, leveraging its robust endogenous drivers and effective policy adjustments, demonstrates significant resilience and growth vitality.

 The significant moderation in the inflation environment has provided room for policymaking.
-The Consumer Price Index inflation rate fell sharply from 4.26% in January 2025 to 0.71% in November, remaining near the lower bound of the Reserve Bank of India's 2%-6% target range for most of the year.
+The Consumer Price Index inflation rate dropped sharply from 4.26% in January 2025 to 0.71% in November, remaining near the lower bound of the Reserve Bank of India's 2%-6% target range for most of the year.
 The Wholesale Price Index even recorded negative growth in November.
-This benign inflation environment enabled the central bank to cut the policy repo rate by 25 basis points to 5.25%, aiming to support growth momentum while maintaining price stability.
+This benign inflation environment enabled the central bank to lower the policy repo rate by 25 basis points to 5.25%, aiming to support growth momentum while maintaining price stability.